Imagine this scenario.

 Shared IP pools mean shared fate.

-One poorly managed sender can damage the reputation for everyone.
+One poorly managed sender can damage reputation for everyone.

 Even if your code is flawless, your consent flows are compliant, and your segmentation is disciplined, you still inherit risk.